How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 4) Install apps and run them

-Search the app, install, and launch.
+Open Google Play, search the app, install, and launch.

-5) Make it feel “Windows-native”
+5) Make it feel more “Windows-native”

-• Enable keyboard mapping (for games)
+• Enable keyboard mapping (especially for games)

-Safety checklist: using emulators without regrets
+Safety checklist: use emulators without regrets

 Do this: